Leslie Parnas: Career

 From 1954 to 1962, Parnas was the principal cellist of the St. Louis Symphony Orchestra.
 In the late 1950s and early 1960s, he was awarded prizes in several international competitions, including the Prix Pablo Casals at the Paris International Cello Competition in 1957 and the Trofeo Primavera in the Italian radio network competition in 1959.
 At the Paris competition, he met the conductor and cellist Sir John Barbirolli, who was serving as a juror, and asked him about Edward Elgar's Cello Concerto, which was little known in the United States and which Parnas had never heard.
 After going over a score with Barbirolli, Parnas played the piece to such effect that Barbirolli said, "Would you believe that he read it and played it, including all the difficult passages, better than many I have heard to have studied it for years."
 In 1959 he made his New York recital debut, playing works by Bach, Beethoven, Debussy, and Brahms in a performance that "revealed an appreciation of diverse styles" and showed his ability to "manage a wide variety of hues".

 Parnas was presented with the 1957 Prix Pablo Casals by Pablo Casals himself, and thereafter Parnas and Casals became friends and frequent collaborators.
 When Casals died in 1973, Parnas was a pallbearer at his funeral.

 After he shared second prize in the prestigious International Tchaikovsky Competition in Moscow in 1962, Parnas was increasingly in demand as a soloist and recitalist.
 He performed as a soloist with such orchestras as the New York Philharmonic, the Philadelphia Orchestra, the National Symphony Orchestra, the Philharmonisches Staatsorchester Hamburg, and the Moscow and Leningrad orchestras; and he was invited to participate in a number of music festivals, including the Marlboro festival, the Spoleto Festival USA, and the Casals festivals in Prado, Spain, and in Puerto Rico.

+In 1967, 1970, 1972, 1973, 1975, 1978, and 1993, he was a featured performer in the Naumburg Orchestral Concerts in the Naumburg Bandshell, Central Park, New York City.
 In 1969, he became a founding member of the Chamber Music Society of Lincoln Center, with which he frequently performed and recorded.
 For 12 years, from 1973 to 1985, he served as the artistic director of the Kneisel Hall chamber music school and festival.
 He was a juror for the International Tchaikovsky Competition in 1990 and again in 1995.

 Parnas especially enjoyed performing in the Soviet Union, to which he made several concert tours, appreciating the reponsiveness of the audiences and the opportunity to improve Soviet–American relations.
 By the time of a tour in 1978, during which he performed in Minsk, Vilnius, Tallinn, and Leningrad, he and his wife had gained a fair proficiency in the Russian language.

 From 1963 to 2013, Parnas was on the faculty of the Boston University School of Music.
 After retiring, he moved to a rehabilitation facility in Florida, where he died on February 1, 2022, at the age of 90.